iiTzShaa/EpisodeTrackerBot/README.md

 # EpisodeTrackerBot

-EpisodeTrackerBot is a Telegram bot designed to keep you updated on new episodes of your favorite anime series.
+EpisodeTrackerBot is a Telegram bot that keeps you updated on new episodes of your favorite anime series.
 The bot checks daily for new episodes and sends a notification when a new episode is released.
 You can also manage your anime watchlist by adding or listing tracked anime shows through simple commands.

 Features
 Track multiple anime series and get notified when new episodes are released.